Obesity: Meaning, Causes, Diagnosis, Treatment & More

 The condition is defined as the child having weight way above the normal weight according to his age and height.

-However, it can also have a great impact of community as they can influence the ability to choose healthy eating habits.
+However, it can also have a great impact on the community as it can influence the ability to choose healthy eating habits, diet and exercise.

 Causes of Obesity

-Eating more and burning less calories in long term can eventually lead to obesity.
+Eating more and burning fewer calories in long term can eventually lead to obesity.

 These calories add up over time and turn in to fat deposits in different body parts, thus causing weight gain.